Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 I provided some notes on psychological safety and facilitation for this deep dive on retrospectives.

-> “For any format to work, you need to be absolutely clear about when you’re in the divergent stage and want to hear all ideas, and when you are in the convergent stage and need to narrow the field down to a small number of actions.
-Crucially… these actions need to become part of the Sprint plan or they won’t happen...
+> "For any format to work, you need to be absolutely clear about when you're in the divergent stage and want to hear all ideas, and when you are in the convergent stage and need to narrow the field down to a small number of actions.
+Crucially… these actions need to become part of the Sprint plan or they won't happen...
 Retrospectives only work under conditions of psychological safety.
-If there are any repercussions for honest participation, there’s no point even attempting to run one”
+If there are any repercussions for honest participation, there's no point even attempting to run one"

 [How to Run a Sprint Retrospective](https://project-management.com/sprint-retrospective/).